nfsmaniac/discord.py-self.aiohttp/docs/api.rst

     :param application: The library entry that was updated.
     :type application: :class:`LibraryApplication`

-.. function:: on_achievement_update(achievement, percent_complete)

-    Called when an achievement is updated.

-    .. versionadded:: 2.0

-    :param achievement: The achievement that was updated.
-    :type achievement: :class:`Achievement`
-    :param percent_complete: The percentage of the acheivement completed.
-    :type percent_complete: :class:`int`

 .. function:: on_entitlement_create(entitlement)

     Called when an entitlement is added to your account.